dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 basis sets for the time propagation should be generated according to one's need, and then benchmarked.

-**Irrespective of the basis sets you choose, ALWAYS, ALWAYS, benchmark LCAO results with respect to the FD time-propagation code** on the largest system possible.
+**Irrespective of the basis sets you choose always benchmark LCAO results with respect to the FD time-propagation code** on the largest system possible.
 For example, one can create a prototype system which consists of similar atomic species with similar roles as in the parent system, but small